 Hunston Parish Meeting

-The next Ordinary Parish Meeting will be held at 7:00 pm on Tuesday 3rd November in Badwell Ash Village Hall.
+The most recent Ordinary Parish Meeting was held at 7:00 pm on Friday 12th November in Badwell Ash Village Hall.

-By law, Parish Meetings must take place at least twice each year, and every parishioner is encouraged to attend; all may speak and vote at the meetings.
+By law, Parish Meetings must take place at least twice each year, and every parishioner is encouraged to attend; all may speak and those who are also registered Local Authority Electors may vote at the meetings.
+Only those who are present at the meetings may vote - proxies are not legal.

 Hunston is a small Suffolk hamlet and civil parish set in a conservation area of Mid-Suffolk, nearly 9 miles east of the centre of Bury St Edmunds.